droidecahedron/nordic_radio_notifications/README.md

 As you test and observe the radio activity, you can take some actions to optimize your connection for throughput/rate/etc.

+Or maybe you want an interrupt to trigger when the radio is going to turn on. or off.
+From [MPSL doc page](https://developer.nordicsemi.com/nRF_Connect_SDK/doc/latest/nrfxlib/mpsl/README.html) :
+> Radio notifications.
+It provides a configurable interrupt, usable before and/or after radio activity.

 # Screenshot
 (Example of code addition running on 3 peripherals notifying the central configuration)